 Just as a constructor call allocates memory for the object, a destructor call frees the memory.
-Custom destructors are really only needed for objects that acquire resources in their constructors or during their lifetime.
+Custom destructors are really only needed for objects that acquire resources, such as another object, in their constructors or during their lifetime.

 Differently from the default Create constructor, the default Destroy destructor is virtual and it is highly recommended that developer override this virtual destructor (virtual methods are covered in the next chapter).